 To view the child assets, click on the expand/collapse icon – the asset will expand to show its child and dependant assets.
 For example, when the expand/collapse icon for the Site is clicked, it is expanded to show the Home, About Us and News pages, as shown in the figure to the right.
 To close or collapse the asset, click on the expand/collapse icon again.

-To expand and collapse the assets in the Asset Map, you can also double click on the name of the asset.
+To expand and collapse the Asset Map assets, you can also double click on the name of the asset.
 For example, to expand the Site in the figure above, double click on the name Site.
 To collapse the Site, double click on the asset name again.

 The assets that you can and cannot view or edit will depend on the level of access you have been granted.
 If you cannot access an asset to view it, a red cross will appear on the asset icon.
 For example, in the figure to the left, this user only has access to the Trash and Site asset.
 They do not have access to the other assets marked with red crosses.

-To access the editing screens for any of the other assets, right click on the name of the asset.
+To access the editing screens for any of the other assets, right-click on the name of the asset.
 The asset menu will appear, as shown in the figure to the right.
-When you select one of the menu options, the screen for that asset will appear on the right hand side of the Administration Interface.
-For example, if you select Details from the asset menu of the Site, the Details screen will appear on the right hand side of the screen.
+When you select one of the menu options, the screen for that asset will appear on the right-hand side of the Administration Interface.
+For example, if you select Details from the Site's asset menu, the Details screen will appear on the right-hand side of the screen.
 The options available in the asset menu will differ depending on the type of asset you are viewing.
-For an explanation of the common asset screens available in the asset menu,refer to the Asset Screens manual.
+For an explanation of the common asset screens available in the asset menu, refer to the Asset Screens manual.

 Teleporting an Asset

 By default, when you first log in to Squiz Matrix, you will see all of the assets in the Asset Map.
 If you are only working in one particular part of the system, for example, your Site, you can teleport that section.
 This will mean that you will only see that section and its child assets in the Asset Map.
 You can then work within that section and not have to worry about the other assets in the system.